Nestor-Ch/utilityR/README.md

 Prior to running anything fill up the `directory_dictionary` list with the relevant names.
 Load the API key file and run the `init.R` and `load_Data.R` files.
 Usually, no inputs from your side are needed for these two bits of script.

-The raw data are saved in the `kobo.raw.main` and `kobo.raw.loopx` files that are later duplicated into `raw.main` and `raw.loopx` files.
-This is convenient for cases where you want to re-run your cleaning procedure from scratch
+The raw data are saved in the `kobo.raw.main` and `kobo.raw.loopx` files (x is the number of your loop e.g. kobo.raw.loop1) that are later duplicated into `raw.main` and `raw.loopx` files.
+This is convenient for cases where you want to re-run your cleaning procedure from scratch and don't want to waste time on reading your dataframes again.
+Just run the rows that create `raw.main` and `raw.loopx` objects and you'll be set.

 If you need to modify your kobo tool in any way, please do so within the `src/sections/tool_modification.R` file.
 This is reserved for the cases where the tool was changed in the middle of data collection.